What If It's True? AN inquiry into censorship in and of anthropology

 Illustration

-Anthropology is a demanding discipline: it insists that to understand others, we must suspend our own judgment.
-Its strength lies in a hard-earned openness: a willingness to sit with contradiction, inhabit uncomfortable positions, and follow evidence wherever it leads.
-This intellectual courage, irreverence, and freedom—the heart of what we do—have grown increasingly vulnerable to all kinds of unfreedom.
+Anthropology is a demanding discipline: to understand others, we must suspend our own judgment.
+Its strength lies in a hard-earned openness—a willingness to sit with contradiction, inhabit discomfort, and follow evidence wherever it leads.
+That intellectual courage, irreverence, and freedom—the very heart of what we do—have grown increasingly vulnerable to new forms of unfreedom.

-Today, the censoring impulse comes from many quarters: campus moralism, federal scrutiny of museums and universities, the gatekeeping of editors and peer reviewers, approval boards, professional provocateurs, grant panels, students with hidden cameras, college administrators, donors, and politicians alike.
-Whatever its source, the effect hollows out the discipline’s very reason for being.
+Today, the censoring impulse comes from many quarters: campus moralism, federal scrutiny of museums and universities, editorial gatekeeping, ethics boards, professional provocateurs, grant panels, students with hidden cameras, administrators, donors, and politicians alike.
+Whatever its source, the effect is the same: it hollows out the discipline’s reason for being.

 What is at stake in the suppression of ethnographic truths?
-Through what speech acts—callouts, smear campaigns, protective advice, employer threats, obfuscation—do our colleagues, students, commentators, administrators, and governments enforce silence?
-Should there be discursive boundaries to anthropological inquiry—a disciplinary Overton Window—and if so, what philosophical premises justify them?
+Through what speech acts—callouts, smear campaigns, protective advice, employer threats, obfuscation—do colleagues, students, commentators, administrators, and governments enforce silence?
+Should there be discursive boundaries to anthropological inquiry—a disciplinary Overton Window—and if so, on what philosophical grounds?
 Who decides where they lie, and by what process?

-So, what if what you have seen, heard, and understood is accurate, grounded, and important — but also unpalatable to prevailing sensibilities?
+So, what if what you have seen, heard, and understood is accurate, grounded, and important—but unpalatable to prevailing sensibilities?
 What happens if you say it?
 What happens if you don’t?
 For us, for our students, for the discipline, these are not rhetorical questions.
 They go to the heart of anthropology’s survival as a distinct and valuable way of knowing the world.
+When the question shifts from “Is this argument sound?” to “Should this be said?” the result is not merely “ethnographic refusal,” as Sherry Ortner once called it, but something deeper: the training of anthropologists not only to write, but to think acceptably—a training out of anthropology itself.

 We will produce:

-1. An edited volume of analytical essays reflecting on experiences ofcensorship, using anonymized examples of review processes, correspondence, oradministrative intervention; and
+1. An edited volume of essays reflecting on experiences of censorship, using anonymised examples of review processes, correspondence, or administrative intervention; and

-2. A podcast series in which these conversations will continue in public.
+2. A podcast series that continues these conversations in public.

-Our aim is not to expose journals, publishers or individuals, but to map a system.
-We ask contributors to maintain anonymity in their references to colleagues (peer reviewers, journals, editors, administrators) andjournals.
-(Public officials are a different matter).
+Our aim is not to expose journals, publishers, or individuals, but to map a system.
+We ask contributors to maintain anonymity when referring to colleagues (peer reviewers, editors, administrators, etc.), though public officials are a different matter.

 If you are interested in taking part, please fill out the form below and we will be in touch.